Sudhakar20000/Docker/README.md

 The `docker_infra/` directory contains supporting infrastructure code (networking, security groups, ALB rules, etc.) used to deploy these containers to AWS.
 See that folder's own documentation for details.

-## 🤝 Contributing

-Issues and PRs are welcome — especially around further hardening the Dockerfiles (e.g. adding `HEALTHCHECK`, image scanning in CI, or reducing image sizes further).

-## 📄 License

-This project is for learning/demo purposes as part of a DevOps/AWS training project (Roboshop).